wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;T(P)=Ts+\frac{Tp}{P}" title="Amdahl" />

-The speedup is the ratio of sequential to parallel execution time
+Speedup is the ratio of sequential to parallel execution time (whereas efficiency is the ratio of the ideal speedup, *P*, and the actual speedup)

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;S(P)=\frac{Ts+Tp}{Ts+\frac{Tp}{P}}" title="Amdahl" />

-and you can see that (assuming *Tp>>Ts*) the maximum speed up is *Tp/Ts*.
+You can see that (assuming *Tp>>Ts*) the maximum speed up is *Tp/Ts*.
 I.e., to get a speedup of 100, 99% of your work must run perfectly parallel.
-To get a speedup of 1000,000  (the size of modern supercomputers) 99.9999% perfect parallelism is necessary.
+To get a speedup of 1,000,000  (the size of modern supercomputers) 99.9999% perfect parallelism is necessary.
 Bear this in mind when setting performance goals and expectations.

+For these reasons the concepts of strong and weak scaling were introduced.
+* Strong scaling: An application shows good strong scaling if for a fixed problem size it shows a near ideal (linear in *P*) speedup.
+This is hard!
+* Weak scaling: ...

+**to be finished**

+### Load, data balance and hot spots

+Further limiting performance is the assumption of perfect parallelism.
+It is very hard to distribute work (a.k.a. load balance) across all of the processes.

 ##  Debugging, etc.